• What is Copywriting?

 • About Nicki Krawczyk

-Copywriting Q&A: Why Brand Voice Matters So Much
+Why Brand Voice Matters in Copywriting

 By Nicki Krawczyk Leave a Comment

-So, the short answer is: Yes.
 Businesses very much care about their brand voice.
 It needs to be a major factor in whatever you write for any client.

 Fast forward to today, of course, and things are VERY different.
 Our internet has grown up into a surly teenager.

-And, in one sense, that’s good – it means that there is a market for what that company is selling.
+And, in one sense, that’s good—it means that there is a market for what that company is selling.

-But that competition makes also building and growing a business very hard.
+But that competition also makes building and growing a business very hard.
 It’s getting harder and harder for people to distinguish between one company and its competitors.

 It’s even harder for them to understand what a company does differently.